jupyterlite/jupyterlite/docs/howto/content/python.md

 ### 2. Service Worker

-If the `SharedArrayBuffer` are not available in the browser, JuptyerLite will default back to using the Service Worker (which was used by default until JupyterLite 0.4.0).
+If the `SharedArrayBuffer` are not available in the browser, JupyterLite will default back to using the Service Worker (which was used by default until JupyterLite 0.4.0).

 Synchronized content works by mounting a custom [Emscripten Filesystem][fs] (FS) which